ausaccessfed/dev-portal/docs/_pages/login.markdown

 ---
 layout: page
-title: Log in to Federation Manager
+title: Log into Federation Manager
 permalink: /new_service/login
 nav_order: 2
 parent: Connect a New Service
 ---

-# Login to Federation Manager
+# Log into Federation Manager

 This section will show you how to authenticate to the AAF Test Federation Manager Dashboard to register a new service.